HTTP (Hypertext Transfer Protocol)

 HTTPS (Hypertext Transfer Protocol Secure)

 Hypertext Transfer Protocol Secure is a secure version of HTTP.
 This protocol enables secure communication between a client (e.g. web browser) and a server (e.g. web server) by using encryption.
-HTTPS uses SSL (Secure Socets Layer) protocol and for encryption and TCP port 443 for communication.
+HTTPS uses Transport Layer Security (TLS) protocol or its predecessor Secure Sockets Layer (SSL) for encryption.

 HTTPS is commonly used to create a secure channel over some insecure network, e.g. Internet.
-By default, most traffic on the Internet is unencryped and susceptible to sniffing attacks.
+A lot of traffic on the Internet is unencryped and susceptible to sniffing attacks.
 HTTPS encrypts sensitive information, which makes a connection secure.

 HTTPS URLs begin with https instead of http.
 In Internet Explorer, you can immediately recognize that a web site is using HTTPS because a lock appears to the right of the address bar: